Summary

 3. You can't reference other workbooks in a conditional formatting formula.

 You can sometimes work around #2 and #3.
-You may be able to move the logic of the formula into a cell in the worksheet, then refer to that cell in the formula instead.
-If you are trying to use an array constant, try created a named range instead.
+You may be able to move the logic of the formula into a cell in the worksheet, and then refer to that cell in the formula instead.
+If you are trying to use an array constant, try creating a named range instead.

 More CF formula resources